jmsalcido/android_samples/README.md

 android_samples
 ===============

-public repository contaning lots of android samples (some forked from android project)
+public repository containing lots of android samples (some forked from android project) and different playgrounds (mostly forgotten or used in articles)